 I had noticed for several years the therapeutic effect a walk in the forest had on me.
 When I recently read an article on ‘forest bathing’, I gained a name for the phenomena.

 The Japanese have formalized the forest’s spa-like atmosphere with a name, ‘shinrin-yoku’, which means “to let nature enter your body through all five senses”.
 In English, the term ‘forest bathing’ is used.

 Like a freshly-scented bubble bath, the forest relaxes and calms you.
 Before some of the essential oils we use for Aromatherapy harvested, they are found in the barks of trees and other plants.
 This may account for the wonderful scent of the forest.
 I love the mixture of pine, violets, Solomon’s Seal, Sassafras, and oak, that perfumes the forests near my house.

 The various studies have shown a measurable effect of lowered blood pressure and low adrenaline levels.
-This points to the forest having a claiming effect, something I had noticed in myself.
+This points to the forest having a calming effect, something I had noticed in myself.